- Cancer > Breast Cancer

 For the past decade, Dr. Jeffrey's lab has performed molecular profiling of cancer cells with the goal of identifying tumor-specific therapies for the personalized treatment of cancer.

 In the past, Dr. Jeffrey worked with Dr. Robert Mah at NASA Ames Research Center to study multiplex in-vivo physiologic attributes of breast tumors in real-time using a multisensor NASA Smart Probe that she co-developed with Dr. Mah.
-It is hoped that future studies will associate real-time physiological features with tumor and CTC profiles for intelligent drug selection.

 Factors Influencing Decision-Making About the Use of Chemoprevention in Women at Increased Risk for Breast Cancer